psl-linqs/psl-linqs.github.io/wiki/CANARY-2.3.1/Configuration.md

 ## Getting Properties

-Properties can only be fetched from a running program in the Java/Groovy interface.
+Properties can only be fetched from a running program in the Java interface.
 They are accessed statically via the `org.linqs.psl.config.Config` class.

 For example: